Toad (Marvel Comics): Regenesis

 After the fight between Cyclops and Wolverine, the X-Men were divided between Utopia and Westchester.
 Toad decided to go to Westchester with Wolverine who accepts him as the school's janitor.

-In the miniseries "Magneto: Not a Hero", Joseph is resurrected under unknown circumstances and forms a new Brotherhood of Mutants with Astra and mutated deformed versions of Blob, Mastermind, Quicksilver, Scarlet Witch, and Toad.
-It is soon revealed that the mutated versions of Blob, Mastermind, Quicksilver, Scarlet Witch and Toad are clones created by Joseph.
+In the miniseries "Magneto: Not a Hero", Joseph is resurrected under unknown circumstances and forms a new Brotherhood of Mutants with Astra and deformed clones of Blob, Mastermind, Quicksilver, Scarlet Witch, and Toad.

 During the "Secret Empire" storyline, Toad became a member of New Tian's strike force following Hydra taking over the United States.
-He gained a secondary mutation where he can light his tongue on fire.
+He gained a secondary mutation that enables him to light his tongue on fire.

-During the "Hunted" storyline, Toad was among the animal-themed superhumans captured by Taskmaster and Black Ant for Kraven the Hunter's Great Hunt sponsored by Arcade's company Arcade Industries.
-After most of the animal-themed superheroes regrouped, Toad mentioned that Man-Bull was killed amidst the chaos caused by the Hunter-Bots.
-Toad later assisted the animal-themed characters in fighting the Hunter-Bots.
-When Yellowjacket finds Black Ant hiding in the bush, Toad joins Yellowjacket, Human Fly, Razorback, and White Rabbit in preparing to take revenge on him only for Taskmaster to appear and make off with Black Ant.
+During the "Hunted" storyline, Toad is among the animal-themed superhumans captured by Taskmaster and Black Ant for Kraven the Hunter's Great Hunt, which is sponsored by Arcade.

-In the very first issue of "House of X", when Professor X and Magneto founded a mutant-exclusive island nation on Krakoa.
+In the first issue of "House of X", when Professor X and Magneto founded a mutant-exclusive island nation on Krakoa.
 Toad was sent on a special mission with Mystique and Sabretooth to steal information about the Orchis Forge from Damage Control.
 Due to his hacking skills, they were successful and escaped, leaving Sabretooth behind to fight the Fantastic Four.